gigapipehq/gigapipe-perses-demo/README.md

 :rocket: Gigapipe is a _lighweight, multi-standard, polyglot **observability** stack for **Logs, Metrics**, **Traces** and **Profiling**_<br/>

-:rocket: Perses is an open specification for dashboards and Grafana alternative for Prometheus, Tempo and beyond.
-CNCF Sandbox <br/>
+:rocket: Perses is an open specification for dashboards.
+A Grafana alternative for Prometheus, Tempo and _beyond_<br/>

 <img src="https://perses.dev/assets/images/perses_overview.gif" />